iwillspeak/IronRure/examples/grep/README.md

 ## Using IronRure

-Now we have the project strucutre created, and a reference to IronRure added it's time to use it.
-Begin by adding the follwing line to the start of `Program.cs`:
+Now we have the project structure created, and a reference to IronRure added it's time to use it.
+Begin by adding the following line to the start of `Program.cs`:

 ```csharp
 using IronRure